iArcanic/pacific-tours-ccse-cw1-report/report.md

 ## 3.2 Key requirement 2: Bookings

 The requirement for this part of the scenario involves a single bookings page in which the user can either book a hotel, tour, or package (a combination of both a hotel and a tour).
-For this page, inspiration was taken from Bookings.com UI – which features a tab-based selection, where there is a distinct tab for each entity.
-Therefore, such a format was taken, and the starting code for this was taken from W3Schools [@w3schools2024] (See Appendix [5.3.1](#531-w3schools-tab-based-ui)).
+For this page, inspiration was taken from the Bookings.com UI – which features a tab-based system.
+The starting code for this was taken from W3Schools [@w3schools2024] (See Appendix [5.3.1](#531-w3schools-tab-based-ui)).

-This UI however, has to be adapted for the Bookings system, since the default tab logic doesn't take into account the refresh on form submit, persistence of input box states, additional client-side validation and so on.
-This whole host of issues involved additional JavaScript client-side validation that cannot be addressed by the server-side C# code alone.
+This UI however, has to be adapted for the Bookings system, since the default tab logic doesn't take into account the refresh on form submit, persistence of input box states, and so on.
+This whole host of issues involves additional JavaScript client-side validation that cannot be addressed by the server-side C# code alone.

-Since the UI and backend logic is virtually similar to each other, looking at the implementation of hotel bookings should suffice.

-Starting with the UI, here, towards the top, the `asp-page-handler` attribute of the form element corresponds to `HotelSearch`, i.e. the correct `OnPostAsync` method in the server-side code.
-This also means that the URL will have a new query parameter, `handler=HotelSearch`, making it easy to distinguish between what tab is selected.
-Furthermore, there is the necessary validation from the service which is referenced here through the `asp-validation` element tags.
+Starting with the UI, the `asp-page-handler` attribute of the form element corresponds to `HotelSearch`, i.e. the correct `OnPostAsync` method in the server-side code.
+This also means that the URL will have a new query parameter, `handler=HotelSearch`, making it easy to distinguish what tab is being selected.

 ```html
 <div asp-validation-summary="ModelOnly" class="text-danger" role="alert"></div>